dwaite/multipass/draft-waite-multipass-retrieval.md

 User authentication and attributes are exchanged online today between organizations based on bilateral business arrangements, with user consent and privacy provided as desired by the organization(s) involved.

-MultiPass is a system intended for an organization to issue credentials unilaterally, where other organizations can evaluate credentials without having a relationship to the issuing party.
+Multipass is a system intended for an organization to issue credentials unilaterally, where other organizations can evaluate credentials without having a relationship to the issuing party.
 This is accomplished by leveraging a software agent, which allows this exchange to be done in a manner which can respect user privacy and support informed decisions around disclosure.

 This specification provides a mechanism to retrieve single-use tickets, which bundle cryptographically secure credentials in a non-correlatable, selectively disclosable manner.